Indonesia–Malaysia confrontation: British tactics

 Contact while moving was always possible.
 However, offensive action usually took two forms: either an attack on a camp or an ambush.
 The tactic for dealing with a camp was to get a party behind it then charge the front.
 However, ambushes were probably the most effective tactic and could be sustained for many days.
 They targeted tracks and, particularly in parts of Borneo, waterways.
 Track ambushes were close range, 10 to 20 m, with a killing zone typically 20 to 50 m long, depending on the expected strength of the target.
-The trick was to remain undetected when the target entered the ambush area and then open fire all together at the right moment.
+The trick was to remain undetected when the target entered the ambush area and then open fire all together.

 Fire support was limited for the first half of the campaign.
 A commando light battery with 105 mm Pack Howitzers had deployed to Brunei at the beginning of 1963 but returned to Singapore after a few months when the mopping-up of the Brunei Revolt ended.
 Despite the escalation in Indonesian attacks after the formation of Malaysia, little need was seen for fire support: the limited range of the guns (10 km), the limited availability of helicopters and the size of the country meant that having artillery in the right place at the right time was a challenge.
 However, a battery from one of the two regiments stationed in Malaysia returned to Borneo in early to mid-1964.
 These batteries rotated until the end of the confrontation.
 In early 1965, a complete UK-based regiment arrived.
 The short-range and substantial weight of the 3-inch mortars meant they were of minimal use.

 Artillery had to adopt new tactics.
 Almost all guns were deployed in single gun sections within a company or platoon base.
 The sections were commanded by one of the battery's junior officers, warrant officers or sergeants.
 Sections had about ten men and did their own technical fire control.
 They were moved underslung by Wessex or Belvedere helicopters as necessary to deal with incursions or support operations.
 Forward observers were in short supply, but it seems that they always accompanied normal infantry Claret operations and occasionally special forces ones.
 However, artillery observers rarely accompanied patrols inside Sabah and Sarawak unless they were in pursuit of a known incursion and guns were in range.
-Observation parties were almost always led by an officer, but only two or three men strong.
+Observation parties were almost always led by an officer and were only two or three men strong.